Gran.Fanm.Kiki

 Chicago

-We often think growth looks like change: new cities, new routines, new people, and new versions of ourselves.
-But, sometimes growth is quieter than that.
-My recent trip to Chicago surprised me in that way.On paper, it was everything a trip “should” be.
-A beautiful city.
-A prime location.
-The Magnificent Mile at my doorstep.
-Stylish outfits.
-Good food.
-Time away from home.
-Yet, as I moved through the city (walks down Michigan Avenue, browsing in luxury stores with no desire to buy anything), I realized something unexpected.
-I wasn’t searching for anything.Chicago didn’t feel like escape, it felt like perspective.
-Being in a new city stripped away the familiarity of my everyday life just enough to highlight something important: I’m already living.People were doing the same things I do back home: working, eating, commuting, living their ordinary lives.
+We often think growth looks like change: new cities, new routines, new people, new versions of ourselves, but, sometimes growth is quieter than that.
+My recent trip to Chicago surprised me in that way.On paper, my trip was everything it “should” be: a beautiful city, The Magnificent Mile at my doorstep, stylish outfits, delicious food, and time away from home.
+As I moved through the city, browsing in luxury stores with no desire to buy anything, I realized something unexpected.
+I wasn’t searching for anything.Chicago didn’t feel like an escape, it felt like a perspective.
+Being in a new city stripped away the familiarity of my everyday life just enough to highlight something important: I am already living.People were doing the same things I do back home: working, eating, commuting, living their ordinary lives.
 There was nothing mystical happening around me that wasn’t already happening where I come from.
 Instead of disappointment, that brought clarity.Alignment doesn’t always mean wanting more.
-Sometimes, it means recognizing when what you have is already enough.Throughout the trip, I noticed how often I was tempted to do things simply because I felt like I should.
-Go to the rooftop bar.
-Sit at the scenic restaurant.
-Stay out longer.
-Maximize the experience.
-Get my money’s worth.
-Each time I checked in with myself, I realized that forcing an experience just to justify it never actually felt good.
-Looking good isn’t the same as feeling good, atmosphere doesn’t replace alignment.When I finally returned to my hotel room, ordered room service, and enjoyed a genuinely delicious meal and cocktail in peace, I felt relief.
-That relief told me everything I needed to know.For me, growth looks like discernment.
-It looks like trusting my internal signals instead of overriding them, choosing comfort without guilt, and knowing that I don’t need to chase novelty to feel alive.This trip also reminded me of something I return to often: we’re usually living our past dreams without realizing it.
-We spend so much time wondering what’s next, looking elsewhere, comparing, and searching for greener grass when the grass beneath our feet is already healthy, watered, and ours.Chicago didn’t make me want a different life, it made me appreciate the one I already have.
-The city I live in holds sentiment.
-My sense of self doesn’t change with geography and that might be the clearest sign of alignment there is.Sometimes you leave not to find something new, but to return home more grounded, more certain, and more grateful.
-Sometimes the lesson isn’t expansion, it’s affirmation.Alignment isn’t about doing more.
-It’s about being exactly where you are and knowing that’s enough.— Gran.Fanm.Kiki
+Sometimes, it means recognizing that what you have is already enough.Throughout the trip, I noticed how often I was tempted to do things simply because I felt like I should, just to "maximize the experience" and "get my money’s worth".
+Each time I checked in with myself, I realized that forcing an experience never actually felt good.When I returned to my hotel room, I ordered room service and enjoyed a genuinely delicious meal in peace.
+That relief told me everything I needed to know.
+I trusted my internal signal and chose comfort without guilt.
+I didn't need to chase novelty to feel alive.Chicago didn’t make me want a different life, it made me appreciate the one I already have.
+We spend so much time wondering what’s next, comparing, and searching for greener grass when the grass beneath our feet is already healthy, watered, and ours.Sometimes you leave not to find something new, but to return home more grounded and certain.
+Sometimes the lesson isn’t expansion, it’s affirmation.— Gran.Fanm.Kiki

 A Note from the Balcony